inbenta-integrations/incontact_adapter_userhub/README.md

           parameters: []
         }
       },
-      middlewareUrl: '', // URL of the middleware in charge of creation of 'access_token'
+      middlewareUrl: '', // URL of the PHP middleware in charge of the execution of the Incontact API requests
-      middlewareToken: '' // Same as middleware project };
+      oneRequestTranscript: true //
+    };
     ```
 * Add the adapter to the SDK adapters array (passing the adapter configuration object)